Inanna of Zabalam: Third millennium BCE

 According to textual sources in the Ur III period the temple was nominally maintained by the governor of Umma, though the city of Zabalam was effectively under direct control of the royal family due to its religious and economic significance for the state.
 Queen Abi-simti was known for her devotion to Inanna of Zabalam, despite not originating in this city.
 However, she did own a house there, and it is possible that an estate of the royal family was located nearby.
 Texts from Umma from the same period indicate that Inanna of Zabalam ("Nin-Zabalam") was also worshiped in the settlement A-ka-sal4ki, and mention a gudu4 priest and a herdsman in her service.

+Douglas Frayne argues that the myth Gilgamesh and the Bull of Heaven, which revolves around a conflict between the eponymous mythical king and Inanna, features Inanna of Zabalam as opposed to Inanna of Uruk.
+The oldest known copy of this composition dates back to the Ur III period, but he proposes that it might have originally been based on hostilities which occurred between Uruk and Zabalam in the Early Dynastic period.
+However, he stresses this interpretation is only hypothetical, as the goddess is described as a resident of Eanna, and while multiple temples bore this ceremonial name (including the original Eanna in Uruk, as well as temples in Lagash, Girsu and an unknown location under the control of the Manana dynasty), there is no evidence a sanctuary bearing it existed in Zabalam.
+Furthermore, he notes it has also alternatively been proposed that the goddess hostile to Gilgamesh might be Inanna of Akkad.